wsmaragh/PaperBoy/README.md

     <p align="center">  Extra, extra, read all about it! </p>
 </a>

-*Note: Work in Progress - adding MVVM architecture and Unit/UI Testing - hopefully I can find some time over the next few days
+*Note: Work in Progress - adding MVVM architecture and Unit/UI Testing

 ## App Flow: